Go on to Part Three

 The Advent of Panurge - This song, which included a recorder quartet in the middle, was known to be added to the set, making this the only tour on which Phil’s participation in live OCTOPUS material can be verified.

 Dec.
 30 Bologna, Italy Palazzo dello Sport

 There was an afternoon and an evening set.
-An existing tape of one of these performances shows Phil playing OCTOPUS material, though it’s not known which set was recorded.
+A tape exists of one of these sets, though it’s not known which set was recorded.
 Area was the opening band.

 Genova poster Jan.
 2, 1973